Symmetries of Schroedinger equation with scalar and vector potentials: Introduction

 \section{Introduction}

 Symmetries are very important constituent parts of modern physics.
 Especially important role are played by symmetries in quantum mechanics.
-In particular, the most fundamental systems of quantum mechanics like Hydrogen atom or harmonic oscillator admit extended number of symmetries, and may be just this property make them fundamental.
+In particular, the most fundamental systems of quantum mechanics like the Hydrogen atom or harmonic oscillator admit extended number of symmetries, and may be just this property make them fundamental.

-There are different types of symmetries.
-In particular, we can mention the invariance groups of equations of motion.
+There are different types of symmetries arising in quantum mechanics.
+In particular, we can mention the invariance of motion equations w.r.t. continuous groups of transformations.
 Just symmetries of this type can be treated as basic ones.
-Thus the invariance of the (free) Schr\"odinger equation with respect to the Galilei group is in a good accordance with the Galilei relativity principle.
+In particular the invariance of the (free) Schr\"odinger equation (SE) with respect to Galilei group is in a good accordance with the Galilei relativity principle.

-I addition, there is a lot of other important symmetries accepted by Schr\"odinger equation.
-They are the higher symmetries which are nothing but integrals of motion belonging to differential operators of order higher than two.
+I addition, there is a lot of other important symmetries accepted by SE.
+They are the higher symmetries which are nothing but integrals of motion belonging to differential operators of order higher than one.
 A perfect example of such symmetries is the Laplace-Runge-Lentz vector for the Hydrogen atom.

-The higher symmetries give rise to such nice properties of Schr\"odinger equation as superintegrability and supersymmetry, see surveys \cite{PW} and \cite{NNN}.
+The higher symmetries give rise to such nice properties of SE as superintegrability and supersymmetry, see surveys \cite{PW} and \cite{NNN}.
 Let us remind that the inverse problem approach also is based on higher order integrals of motion.
-Just higher symmetries made it possible to extend the number of conservation lows for the electromagnetic field \cite{Fu}.
+Just the higher symmetries made it possible to extend the number of conservation lows for the electromagnetic field \cite{Fu}.

-The search for symmetries of Schr\"odinger equation has a long and glorious history.
-In fact it started as far as in nineteenth century when Sophus Lie discovered the maximal symmetry group of the linear heat equation.
-Since the Schr\"odinger equation is nothing but its complex form, it keeps symmetries discovered by Lie.
+The search for symmetries of SE has a long and glorious history.
+In fact it started already in nineteenth century when Sophus Lie discovered the maximal symmetry group of the linear heat equation.
+Since the SE is nothing but the complex form of the latter one, it keeps the symmetries discovered by Lie.

-Then the Lie results were recovered and developed in papers \cite{Nied}, \cite{And} and \cite{Boy}.
-Niederer \cite{Nied} had found the maximal invariance group of the free Schr\"odinger equation.
-In particular he shows that in addition to the Galilei ivariance, this equation admits also the dilations and conformal transformations.
+These results were recovered and developed in papers \cite{Nied}, \cite{And} and \cite{Boy}.
+Niederer \cite{Nied} had found the maximal invariance group of the free SE.
+In particular he shows that in addition to the Galilei invariance, this equation admits the dilations and conformal transformations.